 TCA Chemical Peel

-The TCA Chemical Peel uses the potent Trichloroacetic Acid to lift the surface layer of the skin.
+The TCA Chemical Peel uses Trichloroacetic Acid to lift the surface layer of the skin.
 After this layer separates and peels off, a new smooth layer of skin appears underneath.

 Best for: shallow scars, but all types of scars can benefit.